-We’ve rounded up a bunch of baby-friendly activities in San Diego that will keep you and your little bundle entertained.
-From museums and nature parks to lunch dates and pool time, scroll down for 27 baby-friendly activities to get you out and about.
+Go have an adventure with your little sidekick!
+We’ve compiled a fantastic list of baby-friendly activities in San Diego that will keep you and your little bundle entertained.
+From museums and nature parks to lunch dates and pool time, scroll down for baby-friendly activities to get you out and about.

 1. Cabrillo National Monument